-Many people cook their roast in a slow cooker.
-It is especially nice if you need a longer cook time.
-You can put your roast in the crock pot before you leave for work, and have a delicious meal when you arrive home!
-I still recommend following the first 2 steps of the regular instructions, searing the meat and onions, and deglazing the pan.
+To prepare your pot roast in the slow cooker, follow the first 2 steps of the oven instructions, searing the meat and onions, and deglazing the pan.
 This will produce the best flavor!
-Instead of step 3, cook the pot roast for 6-8 hours on low, or 4-6 hours on high.
+Instead of step 3, cook the pot roast on low heat in your crockpot for 8 hours.

 This was the main dish for our Kansas state dinner.
 Check out our adventures exploring the iconic dishes from across the states!

 Let me know how you like this recipe by leaving a review!
 And follow along on Instagram @stateofdinner for behind the scenes and to be among the first to know when new recipes post!

 Oven Pot Roast with Red WineRecipe by: